pyne/pyne/news/speed_up_source_sampling.rst

 **Changed:**

 * Pass cell_list back to Fortran, to speed up source sampling.
-* Update the test functions acoording to the cell_list change.
+* Update the test functions according to the cell_list change.

 **Deprecated:** None